JuliaAstro/LombScargle.jl/docs/index.rst

     # => 1-element Array{Float64,1}:
     #     0.00502487

 This peak is at high frequency, very far from the expected value of the period of 1.
-In order to find the real peak, you can either narrow the frequency range in order to exclude higher armonics, or pass the ``threshold`` argument to ``findmaxfreq``:
+In order to find the real peak, you can either narrow the frequency range in order to exclude higher armonics, or pass the ``threshold`` argument to ``findmaxfreq``.
+You can use ``findmaxpower`` to discover the highest power in the periodogram:

 .. code-block:: julia

+    findmaxpower(p)
+    # => 0.9712085205753647
-    1.0./findmaxfreq(p, 0.967)
+    1.0./findmaxfreq(p, 0.97)
     # => 5-element Array{Float64,1}:
     #     1.0101
     #     0.0101